 2/ Subgenus Quercus, with five sections

-d) Sub-genus Quercus, Section Quercus (ca 150 species in North America, Mexico, Central America, Western Eurasia, East Asia and North Africa) with 7 Series (Roburoid, Lobatoid, Prinoid, Albae, Stellatae, Polymorphae, Leucomexicanae).
+d) Section Quercus (ca 150 species in North America, Mexico, Central America, Western Eurasia, East Asia and North Africa) with 7 Series (Roburoid, Lobatoid, Prinoid, Albae, Stellatae, Polymorphae, Leucomexicanae).

 e) Section Ponticae (2 species in Eurasia and Western North America)